ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After successful validation of the access token as defined in {{sec-rs-c-created}} and after having sent the 2.01 (Created) response, the RS can start to communicate with the client using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When processing an incoming request protected with Group OSCORE, the RS MUST consider as client's valid authentication credential only the one associated with the stored access token.
+When processing an incoming request protected with Group OSCORE, the RS MUST consider as the client's valid authentication credential only the one associated with the stored access token.
 As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.

 For every incoming request, if Group OSCORE verification succeeds, the verification of access rights is performed as described in {{sec-c-rs-access-rights}}.